Our Research

 But if someone asks you to remember the following digits in the order in which they were presented: (5,9, 0, 1, 5, 3, 6, 7, 8), it’s unlikely that the same billions of neurons (and trillions of synapses) will be up to the task.

-We will draw on information-theory, neural networks, and probabilistic models to better understand our ability to efficiently make sense of the world in some cases, but not others.
-We are interested in developing computational models that help understand both how and why the mind is the way it is.
-We will evaluate these models using human behavioral and functional magnetic resonance imaging (fMRI) experiments.
+We draw on neural networks and information-theory to better understand our ability to efficiently make sense of the world in some cases, but not others.
+We evaluate computational models models using human behavioral and functional magnetic resonance imaging (fMRI) experiments, and are part of the new AI Research Institute for Interaction with AI assistants (ARIA), a multi-university research center based at Brown University.